danmalone326/dyndns/README.md

 - Configure the DNS server
     - We are assuming the (sub)domain is already setup and responding to queries.
     - On the DNS server, generate a new shared TSIG key.
 The ID used here must be unique within the scope of the DNS server.
-Saved this output in a secure location, it will be used in multiple steps below.
+Save this output in a secure location, it will be used in multiple steps below.
         ```
         keymgr -t myUniqueKeyID
         ```